jsam/fuseline/docs/for-developers/state-management.md

 Each task receives parameters from the workflow's input mapping.
 Results are placed in the shared dictionary keyed by the step object so other steps can access them.
-When using a runtime store, states—not data—are persisted.
-Developers can persist additional artifacts in custom step logic if needed.
+When a `RuntimeStorage` backend is configured, the engine stores the workflow inputs and each step's result so other workers can resume processing after a crash or restart.

 ### RuntimeStorage interface